yashprakash13/Insight/README.md

   * Cluster the set of comments into different topics with a percentage assigned to each topic pertaining of how much people have talked about that something in the comments
   * Find top used emojis by the commentors 😍
   * Write a query and get comments semantically related to that query available to analyse
-  * Form a pretty little word cloud of the comments, using any of the shapes in the drop down list like a cloud(duh), a dog, a retro camera, and others!
+  * Form a pretty little word cloud of the comments, using any of the shapes in the drop down list like a cloud(duh), a dog, a retro camera, and some others!

 ## See the app in action